Wolox/wor-authentication/README.md

 [![Test Coverage](https://codeclimate.com/github/Wolox/wor-authentication/badges/coverage.svg)](https://codeclimate.com/github/Wolox/wor-authentication/coverage)
 [![Issue Count](https://codeclimate.com/github/Wolox/wor-authentication/badges/issue_count.svg)](https://codeclimate.com/github/Wolox/wor-authentication)

-Easily authenticate people in your application with tokens that can be renewed before they expire and which must re-created after a maximum amount of days.
-Also, add your custom validations when creating, renewing and invalidating tokens!
+Easily authenticate entities in your application with tokens that can be renewed before they expire and which must be re-created after a maximum customizable amount of days.
+Also, add your own validations when creating, renewing and invalidating tokens!

 ## Installation